pprabhu78/Vulkan/examples/gl_vk_interop_kh/README.md

 The OpenGL vs Vulkan rendering can be toggled using this command line: --gl

 During initialization:
- - Create OpenGL side semaphores that mirror the core _presentComplete & _renderComplete semaphores.
+ - Create OpenGL side semaphores that mirror the vulkan side _presentComplete & _renderComplete semaphores.
  - Create OpenGL side texture that mirrors vulkan side _colorImage.

 To Render: